ImperialCollegeLondon/pyrealm/docs/source/users/phenology.md

 The example below uses a time series of 11 years of annual values from the [`DE_Gri` Fluxnet site](https://fluxnet.org/doi/FLUXNET2015/DE-Gri).
-The code below loads some site constants and then a data frame of annual values for the required variables.
+The code below loads some site constants and then a data frame of annual values for the required variables, including $A_0$ and $\chi$ from a P Model.

 ```{code-cell} ipython3
 # Load site data